Lambdanaut/BBYS/README.md

 * Fix rock collisions.
 We shouldn't ever get stuck on a rock.
 * Fix it so with the crown, when destroying rocks, you don't always pick the food up right away.
 * WHY DOES bby.collide CALL ITSELF AGAIN AT THE END WTF
+* Make the bandana fire projectiles, not damage enemies on contact